-The decision to make a Windows version of iTunes made perfect sense.
-Although it meant that the iPod was no longer exclusive to Mac owners, it broadened the user base considerably.
-In theory, Safari could do the same thing.
-Windows users massively outnumbered Mac users, and having a larger number of people using Apple’s browser was one way of carving out market dominance in another area.
+In theory, porting Safari to PCs could have done the same thing.
+Windows users massively outnumbered Mac users.
+Having a larger number of people using Apple’s browser was one way of carving out market dominance in another area.

 “We think Windows users are going to be really impressed when they see how fast and intuitive web browsing can be with Safari,” said Jobs in a June 11 press release.
 “Hundreds of millions of Windows users already use iTunes, and we look forward to turning them on to Safari’s superior browsing experience too.”

 However, the company also promoted Safari’s SnapBack feature, which offered one-click access to an initial search query.
-Safari also boasted resizable text fields and private browsing to ensure that information about an individual’s browsing history wasn’t stored.
+In addition, Safari boasted resizable text fields and private browsing to ensure that information about an individual’s browsing history wasn’t stored.

 “Who in their right mind would run Safari on Windows?” asked Wired in an op-ed published the following day.
 “Safari sucks,” the piece continued.
 “A lot of Mac users won’t run the browser (I’m one of them), so why would anyone run it on Windows?”

 Cult of Mac wasn’t blown away, either: